mx2913/funkwhale/docs/user_documentation/accounts/change_email.md

 ```

 That's it!
-If your pod's admin has email verification enabled, you'll receive a confirmation email.
+If your pod admin has email verification enabled, you'll receive a confirmation email.
 Follow the instructions in this email to finish changing your email address.